rwblokzijl/Msc-thesis-EuroToken/thesis.md

 tight coupling between a user and their banking/payment providers.

-The problem of decoupling users from individual banks has been approached from many different angles.
+The problem of decoupling users from individual banks has been approached from many angles.
 Perhaps the most famous solution in recent years is Bitcoin [@Bitcoin:whitepaper].
 While criticising a number of issues that lie at the heart of value accounting in our current system, the Bitcoin white paper proposes a digital payment infrastructure.
 With an associated currency it moves